-If the stylist had explained to me that what I thought I wanted wouldn't work and why, I would have happily gone in another direction.
-But she didn't.
-She knew something wouldn't work and wouldn't look good and she did it anyway because of a misguided belief that she was supposed to do whatever the client says.
+If the stylist had explained to me that what I thought I wanted wouldn't work and why, I would have happily gone in another direction – but she didn't.
+She knew something wouldn't work and wouldn't look good and did it anyway because of a misguided belief that her job is to always do whatever the client says.

 This experience reminded me of many conversations with wedding professionals over the years who have claimed that their job is to give their brides or grooms whatever they want.
 I have to disagree.
-If your clients are asking for something that will turn out terribly, as a professional you should guide them to a better option.
+If your clients are asking for something that you know will not turn out the way they imagine, as a professional you should guide them to a better option.